It's true that your body needs water to function properly, but your body wasn't designed to get all of the water you need for a whole day at once.

 Drinking too much water can cause a life-threatening condition called hyponatremia, which is sometimes called water intoxication.
 Hyponatremia means "low sodium in the blood."
 It occurs when someone drinks enormous amounts of water and/or loses too much salt from the body in a short time.

 A large intake of water overwhelms your kidneys so they can't process and eliminate the water fast enough, and the levels of sodium in your blood can get too low.
 Severe sodium deficiency can lead to twitching, seizures and even death.

-Hyponatremia doesn't happen when a healthy person spreads his or her water intake over the course of the full day.
-It can happen when marathon runners drink gallons of water and don't replace the electrolytes during a race, or when people with certain psychological disorders can't stop themselves from drinking water.
-Hyponatremia can also occur in older people and people with certain medical conditions.
-Someone with hyponatremia needs to see a doctor for diagnosis and treatment.
+Hyponatremia can happen when marathon runners drink gallons of water and don't replace the electrolytes during a race, or when people with certain psychological disorders can't stop themselves from drinking water.
+It can also occur in older people and can happen with certain medical conditions.

 American Family Physician.
 "Management of Hyponatremia."
 Accessed February 9, 2012. http://www.aafp.org/afp/2004/0515/p2387.html.